Liyu Police

-The Liyu Police (ልዩ ኀይል, Ciidamada Liyuu; liyu meaning "special" in Amharic) is a gendarmerie and paramilitary force operating in the Somali Region of Ethiopia.
+The Liyu Police (ልዩ ኀይል, Ciidamada Liyuu; liyu meaning "special" in Amharic) is a gendarmerie and paramilitary unit operating in the Somali Region of Ethiopia.
 Established in 2007 by the regional government of the Somali Region in collaboration with the federal government of Ethiopia, the force was created as a counter-insurgency force to fight ONLF insurgents during the Insurgency in Ogaden and counter cross-border threats from neighboring countries.

 The Liyu Police is part of the Ethiopian Regional Special Forces and has become one of the most controversial and polarizing forces in Ethiopia, where it has gained notoriety for its brutal counter-insurgency operations and methods, as well as allegations of human rights abuses.

 Overview

 The Liyu Police was established in the wake of the Abole oil facility raid in April 2007 by the separatist group Ogaden National Liberation Front (ONLF).
 The attack resulted in the Ethiopian National Defence Force (ENDF) escalating its operations against ONLF in the Somali Region.
 Liyu Police was formed as a specialized unit tasked with combating insurgent groups, such as the Ogaden National Liberation Front (ONLF), which sought autonomy or independence for the Somali Region.
 The paramilitary police force was formed by Abdi Mohamoud Omar (Abdi Illey), who at the time served as the security chief of the Somali regional state.
 Between 2010 and 2018, Abdi Illey was the president of the Somali regional state and the group reported directly to him.
 The force was eventually based on the model of the Sudanese Janjaweed militias and was used to intimidate civilians suspected to supporting the ONLF and provided a façade for human rights violations not to be associated with the military itself.
 After ONLF's peace agreement with Ethiopia in 2018 many ONLF fighters subsequently joined the force.

 The group receives funding by the Ethiopian federal government and has close links to the Ethiopian military, with the backing of the United States and the United Kingdom (especially when the force was first established).
 In 2013, the group had between 10,000 and 14,000 members.
 The force strength increased to 42,000 in 2017.
 Operating under the authority of the Somali regional government, the force was initially envisioned as a localized solution to regional security issues.
 However, its mandate expanded over time, and it became deeply integrated into Ethiopia's broader counter-terrorism and security strategies.
 Unlike other regional police forces in Ethiopia, the Liyu Police operates with significant autonomy and is equipped with military-grade weapons and training, effectively functioning as a paramilitary unit.
 This unique status has made it a central player in maintaining—or destabilizing—security in the Somali Region.